-Cirque de Ciel - supporting positive personal and social development, creating social value and creative opportunities for young people in Cornwall.
+Cirque de Ciel - supporting positive personal and social development with and for the community through the creative arts.

 Click on the images above for more.....

 WE enrolled the help of Ms Maria Lundin Osvalds to help us document some of our work with young people since being able to re-open post pandemic in 2022, and it is with huge thanks to her, the young people involved and their families, that we are able to publish this content.